Half Shuffle, Saturday, April 28, 2018

 A change of clothes and maybe a towel will come in handy.
 There are no showers, but there is a public washroom at the finish where you can change.

-The whole trail has been well marked with fluorescent orange-red metal squares all the way to the finish line at the Shingle Mill.
+The whole trail has been well marked with fluorescent orange-red metal squares all the way to the finish line at the Shinglemill.
 It has also been brushed and groomed in the weeks preceding the Shuffle.
-Be at the trailhead at least 15 minutes before the start so we can take the starter picture, sign up any late comers and start on time.
+Be at the trailhead at least 15 minutes before the start so we can take the starter picture and start on time.
 Be prepared for the weather.
-Make sure you have your Shuffle Bib Number clearly visible during the event so volunteers can check you off as you pass through the half-dozen checkpoints along the route.
-If you decide not to finish the entire route, it is imperative that you hand your Shuffle Bib Number in to a volunteer at one of the check points, or at the finish (Shingle Mill); Search & Rescue volunteers will be called out for anyone who has not turned in their bib.
+Make sure you have your Shuffle bib number clearly visible during the event so volunteers can check you off as you pass through the half-dozen checkpoints along the route.
+If you decide not to finish the entire route, it is imperative that you inform the volunteers at the Aid Station at whatever point you are leaving the trail and tell them your Bib Number.
+Search and Rescue volunteers will be called out for anyone who has not informed our volunteers that they are leaving the event.

 This event is not sponsored, sanctioned, permitted or anything else that would qualify it as an official event, and you participate at your own risk entirely.